-Funny Mountain Soya Beancurd has firmly established itself as the place to get Ipoh famous tau fu fa!
-In fact, their recipe goes all the way back to 1952.
+Funny Mountain Soya Beancurd is well-known among tourists.
+Their recipe goes all the way back to 1952.

-It’s not just that long line of people that want to try their classic rendition of smooth tau fu fa:
+It’s not just that long line of people that want to try their classic rendition of smooth tau foo fah:

 There are cars that will slow down in front of the shop so that they can give their takeaway orders to the staff too!

-Taste-wise, both the tau fu fa and soy milk are quite sweet.
+Taste-wise, we find that both their tau foo fah and soy milk are quite sweet.

-A bowl of warm tau fu fa comes at RM3 but portions are small.
-There are seats or tables here so prepare to enjoy yours standing.
+A bowl of warm tau foo fah comes at RM3 but portions are small.
+There are no seats or tables here so prepare to enjoy yours standing.
 Or elsewhere if you choose to takeaway.